You are here

-New for 2023: we have added western redbud (Cercis occidentalis) to this campaign to better understand the phenology of redbuds in the western US!
+In 2023, we added western redbud (Cercis occidentalis) to this campaign to better understand the phenology of redbuds in the western US.

 1. Join Nature's Notebook.
 If you haven't already, create a Nature's Notebook account.
-Take the Observer Certification Course at learning.usanpn.org if you need more details on getting started.
+If you need more details on getting started, take the Observer Certification Course at learning.usanpn.org.
 You can set up a phenology monitoring site in your backyard or another location you frequent.

 For further assistance: